pvandervelde/mindvortex/src/posts/2017-01-11-Updating-blog-to-wyam.md

 <script src="https://gist.github.com/pvandervelde/d2825f2c5d67ab30d15ce179ced4b30f.js"></script>

-- The sidebar which contains my little 'about me' blurp.
+- The sidebar which contains my little 'about me' blurb.
 - The navbar which by default orders pages alphabetically and does not contain a link to the home page.
   In my Docpad blog both those things are not true, so I did a bit of Razor coding and generated the navbar items myself